hkennyv/hkennyv/README.md

 # Hi, I'm Kenny 👋

-I love learning and experimenting with technology across the entire stack (from making schematics and laying out PCBs to writing firmware or software).
+I love learning and experimenting with technology across the entire stack (from making schematics and laying out PCBs to writing firmware or software to deploying containers in the cloud).

 My other interests riding my bicycle or my motorcycle, playing video games, and hanging out with my cat!